juliazadorozhnaya/Simulation-modeling-in-research-and-development-of-information-systems/README.md

-# Simulation modeling in research and development of information systems
+## Special course of the ASVK department "Simulation in the research and development of information systems"
- Спецкурс кафедры АСВК "Имитационное моделирование в исследовании и разработке информационных систем"

- Вариант 2
+Option 2